 We hope to finally be able to launch a campus/community project to assist residents unable to tidy up their homes.
 This will be a joint project with the associated students at SDSU.
 The barrier we had encountered was the need for insurance coverage, which we could not obtain without the 501(c)(3) designation.
 We hope to actively look into other community improvement projects and your donations will be key to our efforts.

 Thank you for your past support and we look forward to it continuing and growing.
 We are building a cohesive, inclusive community that will serve the needs of its members now and in the future.
 Our mantra over the years has been neighbors helping neighbors.
 Help us deliver on that goal.
 Happy holidays!

-—Jose Reynoso is president of the College Area Community Council.
+—Jose Reynoso is board chair of the College Area Community Council.